Government lines up insolvency firm in case of Thames Water collapse

 The Government has appointed insolvency specialists to step up planning for Thames Water in case the troubled water company collapses.

-Environment Secretary Steve Reed signed off the appointment, with Sky News reporting FTI Consulting will act as an administrator in case Thames fails to secure funding from lenders.
+FTI Consulting has been brought in as an administrator in the event Thames fails to secure funding from lenders.

 Contingency plans could see Britain’s biggest water firm placed into a special administration regime (SAR), meaning it would be put into an insolvency process.